-Bundestag President Klöckner recommends MPs switch from Signal to BSI-certified Wire, citing phishing resistance via email-only registration.
+Bundestag President Klöckner recommends MPs switch to BSI-certified Wire, citing email-only registration as the core anti-phishing architecture over Signal.

 Key Takeaways

-Wire Bund just received BSI approval for VS-NfD classified data, valid through end of 2028, pending post-quantum cryptography additions.
+Wire Bund just received BSI VS-NfD approval for sensitive-but-unclassified government data; valid through end of 2028, pending post-quantum encryption additions.

-Email-only registration hides the identifier from third parties; no phone number exposed, reducing a common phishing attack surface.
+Email-only registration with the address hidden from third parties is the explicit security argument: it removes phone number as a phishing attack surface.

-Post-quantum methods are still missing from Wire Bund, which is why the BSI certification carries a hard 2028 expiry.
+Post-quantum methods are still absent from Wire Bund, which is why the BSI approval carries a hard 2028 expiry rather than being indefinite.

 Hacker News Comment Review